sashacozub/weather_application/README.md

 4. **Set Up Environment Variables:**

    To insert your API key, open the .env.local file in the root directory and replace YOUR_API_KEY with your actual API key.
-Remember not to share your API keys publicly.

 ### Running the Application